 3. Entry identification: Your name, address, telephone number and the titles of your poems must appear on a cover page enclosed with your poems.
 (If you include an email address we will try to let you know that your entry has safely arrived.
 If you still want to know, enclose a self-addressed, stamped postcard we can mail back.)
 On the pages on which the poems appear, only the title and the poem itself are acceptable -these pages will be numbered on arrival and coded to coincide with your cover page.
 The judge will not know who wrote the poem, but our registrar will.

-4. Contest Entry: Your envelope with your entry (entries) to the contest should include:
+4a.
+Contest Entry By Mail Your envelope with your entry (entries) to the contest should include:

 The cover page containing your name, address, telephone number and Poem Title(s),

 A cheque or money order for $5.00 per poem submitted.
+If you're entering more than one poem, one cheque for the whole total is fine.
 Make cheques out to "White Mountain Publications" (Please do not send cash by mail).
 There is no official entry form, and no limit on number of entries as long as the appropriate fees are included.

 When your envelope has all these items, address it to: